lod4hss-apps/logre/documentation/faq.md

 ### How to import data into the SPARQL endpoint?

-You can import data into the configured SPARQL endpoint on your selected data bundle.
-Reach the Import Export page and follow the formular.
+Open the Data Bundle dialog (via the pen icon) and scroll to the **Import data** section.
+You can then:

+- Choose the file format (n-Quads or Turtle).
+- Upload your file.
+- If you selected Turtle, pick which graph it targets (Data / Model / Metadata).
+- Confirm the upload in the dialog.
-You need to have either an n-Quad file format (.nq), or a Turtle one (.ttl)

-If you have a n-quad file, since they are quads and not triples, no more information are needed to import, they will be added to the SPARQL endpoint.
-But it you have a turtle file, you need to specify what it is (data, model or metadata) because turtle file does not have the graph information, so you need to set it in the GUI.
+You need to have either an n-Quad file format (.nq), or a Turtle one (.ttl).
+If you have a n-quad file, since they are quads and not triples, no more information is needed to import them.
+But if you have a turtle file, you need to specify what it is (data, model or metadata) because turtle file does not have the graph information, so you need to set it in the GUI.

 ---

 ### How to export my data?

-You can export data from a data bundle on the Import Export page, and can chose the format of your export file:
+You can export data from a data bundle on the Import/Export page (for full dumps) and download the current model directly from the Data Bundle dialog.
+Available formats are:
 - n-Quad (.nq): one single files with all of your data
 - Turtle (.ttl): one file for each part of your data bundle